frubioda/Data_Analysis/B2B_company/README.md

-# Data Science Coding Challenge 1: Data Analysis
+# Data Science Coding Challenge:

 The file contains a list of businesses which are fairly representative of data from external data providers.
 Each business has the following fields: